 The annual Soft Toys campaign "One Euro is a Fortune", runs each year in November and December in IKEA stores globally.
 The IKEA Social Initiative donates one euro from each Soft Toy sold to UNICEF and educational projects run by Save the Children.
 Since its launch in 2003, proceeds from this campaign have totaled 23.7 million euros, and have supported over 50 projects in more than 25 countries including Albania, Bangladesh and Russia to Vietnam, the Ivory Coast, Uganda and China.

-At the IKEA store in Corsico, Milan, 304 geoprobes penetrate the ground to a depth of 87 to 125 metres – 30 kilometres of drilling in total – over a 10,000 square metre area.
+At the IKEA store in Corsico, Milan, 304 geoprobes penetrate the ground to a depth of 95 to 140 yards – 20 miles of drilling in total – over a 10,000 square yard area.
 Yet, this geothermal system has no lasting impact on the landscape, since it’s completely underground.
 Thanks to three heat pumps, the system supplies 1,600 kW thermal power and 1,400 kW of refrigerating power.
 That’s a savings of 300 tons of petroleum per year, or 800 tons of carbon dioxide emissions.

 In 1999, we switched all goods transport from the central warehouse in Älmhult to the stores in Stockholm from road to rail.
 The trains run on electricity generated from renewable energy sources.
 Today one train with 15-20 fully loaded wagons leaves Älmhult for Stockholm every day.